Perfect-Iter/ecommerce-laravel/README.md

-Ecommerce Web application made with laravel using blade template for the fronte end using a basic template i made.
-Currently working the ability to view items from the database and add to cart.
-The cart updates quantity dynamically an one is able to add and remove items. payment options to be added soon
+Ecommerce Web application made with laravel using blade template